bolee222/hugo-bolee/content/participate/studios.md

 ##### SUBMISSION

-All proposals must be submitted electronically via the [Precision Conference (PCS) website](https://new.precisionconference.com/submissions).
+All proposals must be submitted electronically via the **[Precision Conference (PCS) website](https://new.precisionconference.com/submissions)**.
 The track will open for submissions in July 2021.

 ##### CONFIDENTIALITY